 If the above lawn mower repairs didn’t work, it’s time to check the fuel pump.
 Pumping old fuel from your gas tank can easily damage the components and plastic elements in the fuel pump.
 Once it happens, it will be hard for the pump to hold pressure during the operation.
 And that will result in your lawnmower refusing to start.

 Unless you’re a Toro Push Mower expert, you’ll be able to tell bad pumps from the leaking fuel lines.
 But visually speaking, testing the fuel flow is your best shot.
-Typically, we try to do this using a fuel shut-off valve or clamp.
+Typically, I’m doing this using a fuel shut-off valve or clamp.

 You can freely start or stop the fuel flow with these fuel valve tools.
 Keep an eye on the fuel hose attached to the pump.
 Even if there’s a fuel flow, you still need to see if the pumping is constant.
-If not, we suggest replacing the fuel pump once and for all.
+If not, replace the fuel pump once and for all.

 7. Fuel Filter